kin-labs/rewards-engine/README.md

 ![KRE](kinrewardsengine.png)
 # Kin Rewards Engine
-This is the repository for the Kin Rewards Engine.
+This is the repository for the Kin Rewards Engine, or "KRE".
 Here you will find the latest iterations and resources pertaining to the KRE, as well as a place to submit improvement proposals.

+## Resources
+To view the historical archive of accepted changes to the KRE, visit the "accepted" directory [(Accepted)](rewards-engine/accepted.

 ## How To Contribute

 Please use the improvement-proposals directory [(Improvement Proposals)](rewards-engine/improvement-proposals).
 Review the [HowToContribute.md](HowToContribute.md) guide before opening issues and pull requests.